tundish/blathnaid/blathnaid/book/chapters.rst

 He went around the side to where the habitation was and knocked at the Kitchen door.

-Looking up, he saw the lace of a high window twitch and fall back.
+Looking up, he saw the lace of a high window twitch and fall back again.
 He had a sudden feeling of being watched, but it was not unpleasant.
 There was someone who wanted to meet him.

 After a minute or two the door opened and out came the Blacksmith.
 They shook hands and stood together in the sunshine.